gregalletti/CTF_writeups/trainings/picoCTF/README.md

 - Appends an unknown value (flag[15]) shifted by -3
 - From index 16 to 26, the flag is now appended as it is

 Knowing that, we can conclude that the last part (`_3d659f57}`) is already correct.
-To retrieve the first part (excluding `picoCT`) we can just subtract 5 to the ASCII value of every character and print them back: `Fｻf0und_1`.
-For the remaining character, just add 3 to it and obtain t.
+To retrieve the first part (excluding `picoCT`) we can just subtract 5 to the ASCII value of every character and print them back: `F{f0und_1`.
+For the remaining character, just add 3 to it and obtain `t`.

 Concatenating everything leads us to the flag: **picoCTF{f0und_1t_3d659f57}**